-The connectors between the cells (the membrams) has a special properly.
-One can see them as pressure values others as sighons (see Fig 2).
+The connectors between the cells (the membranes) has a special properly.
+One can see them as pressure valves others as siphons (see Fig 2).
 The moment the 'volume' at complies with the following properly A/2 < B then the pressure closes, else it passes volume from A to B at an certain rate (flowSpeed).
 This rate could depend on the difference, actual value present or something else.
+Please do mind that negative values could ever appear hence the checking whether the source is bigger or equal then the flowSpeed.

-For the case there exists no standard PetriNet 'component', hence this require the creation of a new property (figure: 2 : 1), with the following properties:
+For the case there exists no standard Petri-Net 'component', hence this require the creation of a new property (figure: 2 : 1), with the following properties:

 '''

 flowSpeed = n

-if A > 2 B then
+if A > 2 B and A => flowSpeed then

 A = A - flowSpeed

 B = B + flowSpeed

-else if B > 2 A then
+else if B > 2 A and B => flowSpeed then

 B = B - flowSpeed

 A = A + flowSpeed

 endif

 '''

-Planar signaling could theoretically start in every cell, by inserting some amount of protiens.
-In our model represented as a bunch of INITIAL tokens beeing put in a random cell.
+Planar signaling could theoretically start in every cell, by inserting some amount of proteins.
+In our model represented as a bunch of INITIAL tokens being put in a random cell.